apache/trafficserver/doc/admin-guide/monitoring/logging/managing-logs.en.rst

 .. important::

-   If Traffic Server is clustered and you enable log file collation, then you should use the same :file:`log_hosts.config` file on every |TS| node in the cluster.
+   If |TS| is clustered and you enable log file collation, then you should use the same :file:`log_hosts.config` file on every |TS| node in the cluster.